-Please remember to fill out Section 2 of the Feedback Form!
+Please remember to fill out the Feedback Form!

 Your milestone award for completing NStEP's Advanced Class Rep Training will be issued to the email address you registered with on Eventbrite within the next three weeks.

 If you do not receive your award after this time, please email nstepdevelopment@usi.ie